Raoh: Come, let me see the face of the man who has defeated Raoh... You are magnificent, my little brother.

 Acro would qualify.
 When you finally present irrefutable evidence that he was the (accidental) murderer of ringmaster Russel Berry, he simply congratulates you for seeing through him, figuring it out and calmly explains why he did what he did.
 He even congratulates Franziska for her part in exposing him.
 The last bit, though, sells it:

-Acro: No. I'm not a victim (tears start flowing down his face, all while he keeps genuinely smiling).
-I'm a murderer.
+Acro: No. I'm not a victim. (tears start flowing down his face, all while he keeps genuinely smiling) I'm nothing but a murderer.

-How about Godot, aka Diego Armando?
+Godot, aka Diego Armando.
 When he finally gets nailed by Phoenix at the end of the last case of Trials and Tribulations, he freely admits his guilt in the death of Elise Deauxnim, aka Misty Fey, and even shares his last cup of coffee with Phoenix, the guy he'd been constantly disparaging since case 3-2.
 It's hinted, though, that on some level he wanted to be caught: he drops little hints throughout that eventually help Phoenix reach the correct conclusion.
-It's also hinted that he's not long for the world anyway.
+It's also hinted that he's not going to live very long anyway.

 The mad scientists in A Miracle of Science surrender in this fashion, once the memetic track for Science-Related Memetic Disorder runs out.
 At least one sentient robot displays this behavior as well.
 Pinder number one has the means to defeat his enemy, but doing so will certainly destroy himself and a great number of the robots with him.
 Rather than taking the fight to its conclusion, he acknowledges defeat and surrenders.

 Tsutsumu from Angel Moxie, to the point of leaving his vast economic empire to the girls when they kill him.